The Undergraduate Curriculum

 General Institute Requirements

-- Laboratory Requirement: Provides each undergraduate, at an early stage of his or her educational experience, the opportunity to set up and carry out experiments including planning the design, selecting the measurement technique, and determining the procedure for validation of data.
+Laboratory Requirement: Provides each undergraduate the opportunity to set up and carry out experiments including planning the design, selecting the measurement technique, and determining the procedure for validation of data.

-- Communication Requirement: Cultivates the ability to write prose that is clear, organized, and eloquent, and the ability to marshal facts and ideas into convincing written and oral presentations.
+Communication Requirement: Cultivates the ability to write clear, organized, eloquent prose, and marshal facts and ideas into convincing written and oral presentations.

-- Physical Education Requirement: Provides students with the instruction and skills necessary to lead healthy, active lifestyles and to foster both personal growth and a sense of community through physical activity.
+Physical Education Requirement: Provides instruction and skills necessary to lead healthy, active lifestyles and foster personal growth and a sense of community.

 Each student selects a major, to develop mastery of factual and conceptual underpinnings of a chosen field, while gaining an appreciation for exploration and discovery in the field.